 |FEMALES||Measured Obesity %||Physical Inactivity %||Teen Birth Rate per 1,000||Abortion Rate per 1,000||Heart Disease Mortality Rate||Cigarette Mortality %|

-**countries with self-reported data are denoted with an asterisk
+**countries with measured data (not self-reported) are denoted with an asterisk

 Prevalence of insufficient physical activity among adults 18+ (age standardized estimates).
 2016.

 Causes of mortality, ischemic heart disease (coronary heart disease), deaths per 100,000 females (standardized rates).